For marketing communications, keep complexity and sophistication in storage.

 If you need to make your message understandable and actionable, there’s a methodology you can use called AIDA (Attention – Interest – Desire – Action).
 To apply AIDA in your marketing messages and throughout your selling process, take your prospect through these communication stages:

-Attention – First you need them to notice you and listen.
+Attention – Make your audience notice and listen.
 Make a bold, singular promise.

 ACTION – Unless your message is acted upon, why bother with branding, great web design and advertising?
 Why have salespeople?
-Marketing and sales cost a lot of money so they have to work!
-Your calls to action can be anything from e-commerce or direct contact links on your website to full-blown presentations and contract negotiations, depending on what you’re selling.
+Your calls to action can be anything from e-commerce or contact links on your website to full-blown contract negotiations, depending on what you’re selling.